May 19, 2022

 Olympus 12-200mm f3.5-6.3 Lens - ISO200, f6.3, 1/400, -0.3EV, FL 200mm - Raw edited with Workspace.

-As you can see the 12-200mm has no problem with pointing it into the sun.
-I always use my lenses with a lens hood.
-I experimented with a few images like the one above and the extra reach of the 12-200mm made it possible to try new and different views using only the available light.
-I always found this kind of photography frustrating with shorter FL lenses.
+As you can see the 12-200mm lens has no problem with pointing it into the sun.
+I always have a lens hood on my lenses.
+I experimented with a few images like the above example and the extra reach of the 12-200mm made it possible to try new and different-looking images with the available light.
+I always find this kind of photography frustrating with lenses with shorter focal lengths.

 Olympus 12-200mm lens - ISO200, f7.1, 1/320, FL 56mm - Raw edited in PhotoLab 5 and Photoshop.

-I think the viewfinders on Olympus cameras are good.
-I tried the Panasonic G9 and found the view is just too big for my comfort.
+I think the viewfinders of Olympus cameras are good.
+I tried the Panasonic G9 and thought the view was just too big for my comfort.
 It felt like I had to step into the viewfinder to see it all.
-Comparing the EM1 III and the XT4 viewfinders are also interesting.
-The X-T4 is far better on paper but in normal use.
-I thought both the EM1 III and the X-T4 viewfinders are great and their visibility good.
+A comparison between the EM1 III and Fuji XT4 was also interesting.
+The X-T4 is better on paper but with normal use, I thought both the EM1 III and the X-T4 viewfinders are adequate and their visibility good.

-The reason I think one needs a more capable viewfinder for the 12-200mm, is when pointing it into the sun or working with longer focal lengths.
+The reason I think one needs a more capable viewfinder for the 12-200mm, was when I pointed the lens into the sun or with longer focal lengths.
 I think almost any EVF is good as long as you regularly use the camera.
 It's mostly a process of setting up the EVF and getting used to it.

 Olympus 12-200mm f3.5-6.3 Lens - ISO200, f7.1, 1/160, FL 200mm - Raw edited with PhotoLab 5.